patricksbrown1992/Learning-Git/learn_git.md

 What is HEAD
     - Pointer to specific branch, to current checked out branch.
 Locally significant Detached HEAD - points to specific commit instead of specific branch

+fast forward merge- if you branch.
+Have new branch with changes and no new merges on master, it puts pointer on new branch how to merge - go on main branch.
+Git merge feature_branch_name 3 way merge - main branch has other commits.
+Ancestor commit is last commit both branches have in common.
+Creates new merge commit at end of main branch that also points to end of feature branch.
+Then removes pointer on feature branch